 Specifically, our shared and trauma laden histories of imperialism, colonialism and enslavement.
 What is feared and too painful to put into words is a discovery or acknowledgement of racism.
 We can use this formulation to understand Julie’s experience and the group’s responses to her.
 Julie was initially welcomed into the group who no doubt, saw itself as liberal and possibly above racism.
 And so unsurprisingly, as Julie tried to articulate the racism which was becoming manifest and targeted at her, this could not be contained, it was too much to bear for the group.
 That the racism was subtle and covert actually evidences this further.
 The group was conflicted about its racism and could neither express it or look at it directly, when invited to.

 As Julie attempted to translate their unconscious racist communication by directly confronting it, the difficulty in communication thus again in containment in the group — the group disturbance — became located or rather manifest in her.
 The unexpressed and intolerable conflict manifested as a disturbance which she was selected, as the only black object, to carry the burden of.
 Alone.
-Containing the disturbance led to her becoming uncontained, distressed while group members could through their lack of emotional display maintain a facade of ‘objectivity’, emotional maturity, detachment and separation from the disturbance they had actually co-created and which indeed equally belonged to them all.
+Containing the disturbance led to her becoming uncontained, distressed while white group members could through their lack of emotional display maintain a facade of ‘objectivity’, emotional maturity, detachment and separation from the disturbance they had actually co-created and which indeed equally belonged to them.
 Succeeding in excluding Julie and therefore in splitting off from their racism.